cocos/cocos-docs/en/asset-manager/bundle.md

 Q: Can Asset Bundle be used as a mode for lobby plus sub games?

-A: Absolutely, subgame scenarios can be placed in Asset Bundle and loaded when needed, and subgames can even be pre-built as Asset Bundle in other projects and then loaded for use in the main project.
+A: Absolutely, subgame scene can be placed in Asset Bundle and loaded when needed, and subgames can even be pre-built as Asset Bundle in other projects and then loaded for use in the main project.

 Q: Can Asset Bundle reduce the size of `settings.js`?